Shubhamkts14/shubhamkts14/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning C++ and Web Designning
 - 📫 Mail me on shubhamkts14@gmail.com
+- I had participated in Geek Week :Local
+- I had participated in hackathon and workshop of INVICTA (organised by Robotics club, IIT GUWAHATI)

 <!---
 Shubhamkts14/Shubhamkts14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.